invertase/react-native-firebase/pages/guides/getting-started-with-cloud-functions.md

 npm run deploy
 ```

-Once complete, your Cloud Function will be available from a publicly accessible endpoint, for example:
+Once complete, your Cloud Function will also be available from a publicly accessible endpoint if required, for example:

 ```
 https://us-central1-rnfirebase-demo-23aa8.cloudfunctions.net/products